Go Tutorial: Testing in Go

 What you'll learn in this Go testing in go tutorial

-- What is a test in Go — In Go, a test is just a function with a specific signature:
+- What is a test in Go — A test is just a function that checks whether your code does what it should.
+In Go, tests follow one rule: `func TestXxx…

-- t.Errorf — report a failure — `t.Errorf` marks the test as failed and logs a message — but the test keeps running.
+- t.Errorf — report a failure — `t.Errorf` marks the test as failed and logs a message but the test keeps running.
+Add a second test case: create an emp…

-- Test helpers with t.Helper() — When you have repeated assertion logic, extract it into a helper function and call `t.Helper()` inside it.
+- Test helpers with t.Helper() — Extract repeated assertion logic into a helper function and call `t.Helper()` inside it.
+Add a fourth call that checks "…

 Go Testing in Go concepts covered